4ndrelim/4ndrelim.github.io/content/blog/krabi/index.md

 }
 </style>

 Krabi has this annoying habit of leaving me nostalgic and a little bittersweet.
-The beaches are kind, the food is cheap, the backpacking vibe is alive and well, and Thai people somehow manage to be warm without trying too hard.
+The beaches are calm, the food is cheap, the backpacking vibe is alive and well, and Thai people somehow manage to be warm without trying too hard.
 It’s a quintessential backpacker's place for youngsters like us who still think sleep debt is negotiable.

 Last year, I got close to Rizhao (see this [post](../seeds-of-change/)).
 We shared plenty over that trip, and some of the things he said stuck with me longer than I expected.
 This year, it’s my turn to leave an impact.
 I'm bringing 34 fellow climbers, some of whom have never touched outdoor rocks, into the wild and hoping everyone comes back with all their skin.